supermoonie/winio4J/README.md

 # Notice

+1. If desktops , You need a keyboard which interface is PS/2.

-1. If your Windows is 64 Bit , This command should be run as Administrator in cmd:
+2. If your Windows is 64 Bit , This command should be run as Administrator in cmd:

    > bcdedit /set testsigning on

    Then reboot your computer.

-2. Provided that the "WinIoInstall.exe" has been called beforehand.
+3. Provided that the "WinIoInstall.exe" has been called beforehand.
 It will install WinIo driver on your system.

-3. To make sure the WinIo driver has been installed on your system:
+4. To make sure the WinIo driver has been installed on your system:

    > sc query winio